 - Who was involved

-- What you want from your complaint
+- What outcome you hope to get from your complaint

 - Your name, address and contact details (telephone and/or email)

 If at any stage we think that the complaint investigation will take longer we will let you know and we will give you written updates every twenty working days.
-This may be the case if the complaint investigation is complex or it requires the collection of statements from multiple people.
+This may be the case if the complaint investigation is complex or requires the collection of statements from multiple people.

-Thank you for helping us to provide a better service.
+Thank you for helping us to provide a better service

 If you are still dissatisfied with the outcome of your complaint or the way in which it has been managed, you can contact the Fundraising Regulator:

 - Completing the online form